Xabi Alonso: 2010–14: Champions League victory

-2013–14: La Decima

 On 8 January 2014, Alonso signed a contract extension with Real Madrid, which would have kept him at the club until 2016.
 On 29 April 2014, Real Madrid defeated Bayern Munich 4–0 in the second leg of their Champions League semi-final to qualify for the final on a 5–0 aggregate win.
 Alonso received a yellow card after a sliding tackle on Bastian Schweinsteiger in the first half; as he already had two before the match, this ruled him out of the final.
 He claimed his second Champions League winners medal as Real defeated Atlético Madrid 4–1 in extra time.

 Bayern Munich

 On 29 August 2014, Alonso moved to Bayern Munich on a two-year deal for an undisclosed fee.
 He made his debut the following day, starting in a 1–1 draw at Schalke 04.
 On 27 September 2014, in the match against 1.
 FC Köln, Alonso broke the record for most passes completed in a Bundesliga game, with 196.
 He scored his first goal for the club on 18 October 2014, a free kick in a 6–0 win over Werder Bremen.

-On 17 February 2015, in his 100th Champions League appearance, Alonso was sent-off for a second bookable offense in a 0–0 draw against Shakhtar Donetsk.
-Alonso was suspended for the return leg of the fixture, which Bayern won 7–0.
-Alonso would go on to record his fourth goal, another free kick, against Porto in the Champions League quarter-final.
-Bayern would go on to win 6–1, advancing to the semi-finals for a fourth-straight season on aggregate, 7–4.

-On 28 April 2015, Alonso was one of four Bayern players, all FIFA World Cup winners, to miss in a 2–0 penalty shootout defeat to Borussia Dortmund in the DFB-Pokal semi-final.
+In his 100th Champions League appearance, on 17 February 2015, Alonso was sent-off for a second bookable offence in a 0–0 draw against Shakhtar Donetsk.
+On 28 April, he was one of four Bayern players, all FIFA World Cup winners, to miss in a 2–0 penalty shootout defeat to Borussia Dortmund in the DFB-Pokal semi-final.
 He was also the only player to miss as the club lost the shootout at the end of the 2015 DFL-Supercup away to VfL Wolfsburg, his attempt being saved by goalkeeper Koen Casteels.

-On 18 December 2015, Alonso signed a new contract with Bayern, keeping him at the club until 2017.
+Alonso signed a new contract with Bayern on 18 December 2015, keeping him at the club until 2017.
 On 9 March 2017, Alonso confirmed via Twitter his retirement from the game at the end of the 2016–17 season.

-On 20 May 2017, Alonso and teammate, Bayern captain Philipp Lahm played their final professional game, in a 4–1 victory at home to Freiburg in which he assisted the opening goal for Arjen Robben.
+He and Bayern captain Philipp Lahm played their final professional game on 20 May, in a 4–1 victory at home to Freiburg in which he assisted the opening goal for Arjen Robben.
 He was substituted off in the 82nd minute for Franck Ribéry.
-It was his 79th match in the German top-flight.

 International career

 Euro 2004

-Alonso was a substitute in Spain's 1–0 victory against Russia and played a full 90 minutes against Portugal.
-Spain were eliminated in the group stage.
+Alonso was first called up for the Spain national football team by manager Iñaki Sáez for a friendly against Ecuador on 30 April 2003, aged 21.
+He started in the 4–0 win at the Vicente Calderón Stadium.

+Sáez named Alonso in the UEFA Euro 2004 squad in Portugal.
+He was a substitute in the win over Russia, and started the defeat to the hosts, in a group stage exit.